JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 ## III.
 SOME THINGS TO NOTE

-**(1) Environment Issues:** The project consists of mostly MATLAB code.
+**(1) Environment Issues:** The project consists of pure MATLAB code.
 The recommended MATLAB version is R2025a and above.
 The program is executed by the CPU environment, but GPU version is also provided.
+The key innovation of this paper, including all the signal processing, feature augmentation, and feature representation scripts are written by me.
+The network model of this paper is written and debugged by Gemini 3 Pro.

 **(3) Algorithm Design Issues:** This work addresses a pioneering scientific problem.
 By benchmarking against several state-of-the-art methods reproduced from other sub-fileds on TWR HAR, we demonstrate that our proposed approach consistently outperforms existing methods by over 10% in recognition accuracy.